Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | IP and output ownership | Vendor standard | Unclear ownership of AI-generated outputs; potential regulatory exposure |

-Never negotiate GenAI contracts without external pricing data: GenAI pricing is opaque by design.
-Without independent benchmarks, you have no way to know if you're overpaying.
-The market is young enough that pricing varies dramatically between deals.
+Never negotiate GenAI contracts without external pricing data.
+GenAI pricing is opaque by design.
+Without independent benchmarks, you have no way to know if you are overpaying.

-Challenge aggressive usage projections: Vendors benefit from overestimating your usage.
-Model your actual ramp-up trajectory — pilot volumes, phased deployment, gradual adoption.
-Don't pay for peak from day one.
+Challenge aggressive usage projections.
+Vendors benefit from overestimating your usage.
+Model your actual ramp-up trajectory.
+Do not pay for peak from day one.

-Demand volume discount tiers: Flat per-token pricing is the vendor's preferred model because it maximises revenue at scale.
-Push for progressive discounts that reward volume growth — this is standard in mature enterprise software markets.
+Demand volume discount tiers.
+Flat per-token pricing maximises vendor revenue at scale.
+Push for progressive discounts that reward volume growth.

-Include exit provisions from the start: The GenAI market is evolving rapidly.
+Include exit provisions from the start.
+The GenAI market is evolving rapidly.
 Lock-in to a single vendor without exit flexibility is high-risk.
-Annual opt-out rights and data portability clauses are essential.

 |---|---|---|---|